Oxfam: Oxfam India

 Oxfam's involvement in India began when money was granted in 1951 to fight famine in Bihar in eastern India.
 Bihar at the time was one of the poorest and most populated states in India.

 Oxfam had launched an appeal that led to the first report on Oxfam's work in the House of Commons in UK.
 On 31 May 1951, the Secretary of State for Commonwealth Relations commended the Bihar appeal, stating "the Oxford Committee for Famine Relief has made an appeal for donations and I hope individuals will reply to that generously".
 Among the many donations received was one for 100 British pounds from an Indian Rajah in appreciation of what Oxfam was doing for the hungry of his country.

 A famine in Bihar would bring Oxfam back to India in 1965 to address drought arising due to failing monsoons.
 Bihar had a population of 53 million, of whom 40 million relied on subsistence farming to live.
 This would compound for India in the future; production of food had not been parallel to its exploding population.
-It is estimated that, over the course of the droughts and famines, 2,400 tons of milk was bought by Oxfam; at the of the programme, Oxfam support was feeding over 400,000 children and mothers.
+It is estimated that, over the course of the droughts and famines, 2,400 tons of milk was bought by Oxfam; at the peak of the programme, Oxfam support was feeding over 400,000 children and mothers.
 In 1968 Oxfam's first field director in India, Jim Howard, created the Oxfam Gramdan Action Programme, or OGAP.
 This was the first joint rural development programme in Oxfam and the first step to a new 'operational' Oxfam.
-Oxfam India was established on 1 September 2008 under section 25 of India's Companies Act 1956 as a non-profit organization with its head office in Delhi.
+Oxfam India was established on 1 September 2008 under section 25 of India's Companies Act, 1956 as a non-profit organization with its head office in Delhi.
 It is now a member of Oxfam International Confederation.
 This was marked by Oxfam's 60th year in India.

 Effective from 1 January 2022, Oxfam lost its foreign-funding license registration under the Foreign Contribution Regulation Act (FCRA) which is mandatory for charities, NGOs and any non-profit organisations receiving foreign funding in India along with 6,000 other such organisations.